Sandusky County Court Records

 • Any document a court has specifically prohibited from public view by court order

-• Juvenile delinquency records, except where relevant to a subsequent adult prosecution
+• Juvenile delinquency records, except where they're relevant to a later adult prosecution

-• Research notes, drafts, advice, and recommendations generated by judicial officers or court staff
+• Research notes, drafts, advice, and recommendations produced by judicial officers or court staff

 • Drug and alcohol assessments and pre-disposition treatment facility reports

-Requesters are not required to provide their identity or state the purpose of a records request.
-However, Sandusky County recommends submitting the written Public Record Request Form (SCPR-10) to the county’s appointing authority to facilitate a timely response.
-Fees for copies are charged at cost per the applicable office’s copy fee schedule, and payment is required in advance.
-Records containing exempt information may be provided with redactions applied to the non-public portions before release.
+You don't have to give your name or explain why you want a record.
+Even so, Sandusky County recommends submitting the written Public Record Request Form (SCPR-10) to the county's appointing authority to help you get a timely response.
+Copy fees are charged at cost according to each office's copy fee schedule, and payment is required up front.
+When a record contains exempt information, the office may release it with the non-public portions redacted.

 Sandusky County Criminal Court Records

-The General Division of the Sandusky County Court of Common Pleas has original jurisdiction over all felony criminal cases.
-Class A misdemeanor cases may also be heard at this level.
-Class B and C misdemeanors, traffic citations, and infractions are handled in the county courts and municipal courts.
-Criminal court records from these proceedings include charging documents, indictments, plea agreements, sentencing orders, probation conditions, and judgment entries.
+The General Division of the Sandusky County Court of Common Pleas has original jurisdiction over all felony criminal cases, and it may also hear Class A misdemeanors.
+Class B and C misdemeanors, traffic citations, and infractions go to the county courts and municipal courts.
+Records from these cases include charging documents, indictments, plea agreements, sentencing orders, probation conditions, and judgment entries.

 Searching Criminal Court Records Online

-Felony and other Common Pleas criminal case records can be searched through the Clerk of Courts online case search.
-For criminal matters handled by Fremont Municipal Court, the Fremont Municipal Court record search portal includes a criminal case search filter.
+For felony and other Common Pleas criminal cases, use the Clerk of Courts online case search.
+If the case was handled by Fremont Municipal Court, the Fremont Municipal Court record search portal includes a criminal case search filter.

-The Sandusky County Sheriff’s Office maintains arrest records and jail booking information.
-A current inmate list is publicly available and includes the subject’s name, jail ID number, charges, mugshot, and related information.
-Individuals can also view the currently housed inmates roster on the county website.
-For other arrest record requests, interested persons may visit the Sheriff’s Office in person or contact them directly.
+The Sandusky County Sheriff's Office keeps arrest records and jail booking information.
+A current inmate list is publicly available and shows the person's name, jail ID number, charges, mugshot, and related details.
+You can also view the currently housed inmates roster on the county website.
+For other arrest record requests, you can visit the Sheriff's Office in person or contact them directly.

 Address: 2323 Countryside Drive, Fremont, Ohio 43420